 - Ideas: how you can improve your journey and solve problems.

-Here is a simple example of CJM, designed using UXPRESSIA tool, describing my morning training day.
+Here is a simple example of Customer Journey Map, designed using UXPRESSIA tool, describing my morning training day.

 Please note that you can use other tools, everything you prefer: paper and pen, specific software, post-it, even Excel.
 It just depends on your preferences and availability.
 Personally, I love post-it but I love forest too, so, I think a digital tool for me is the best fit.

 Right now you know something more about me and my habits but, above all, you can try to do by yourself.
-Just do the same CJM describing your routine or every other experience you think would be useful to map or be examined in depth.
+Just do the same Customer Journey Map describing your routine or every other experience you think would be useful to record or to be examined in depth.

 I believe it’s very important to better understand about our own life and feelings because, at the end, we are the user for whom we will design and for whom we should take more care about experiences.
 Because we are this user.